 - A vendor says "model isn't watertight" or "needs healing"

-How to detect open shells (the fast way)
+How to detect open shells (non-watertight) (the fast way)

 The fast approach is visual detection of the open boundaries—highlighting exactly where the model is not closed.